The Nork Corps (or: not)

 If Wilfred knew – if he could see -dead men survived by poetry

-What would he say – and would he be surprised his words adored by me?
+What would he say – and would he be surprised his words revered by me?

 Adored by age, revered by youth, for hitherto-unspoken truth.